How Even Small Charities Can Get Corporate Sponsorships

 A local affiliate of a larger organization may refer you to the corporate headquarters in another city.
 Don't quit at that point.
 Write or call that office, mentioning that the local store or office sent you.

 Companies get hundreds of requests a year.
-Most go nowhere simply because the nonprofit did not keep following up.
+Most go nowhere merely because the nonprofit did not keep following up.
 So don't give up.

 Formalize Sponsorship Agreements and Cultivate the Relationship